TCP/IP Networking Homework Help

 It is used to connect network devices on the internet.
 It can also be used as a communication protocol for a private computer network (extranet or intranet).
 TCP/IP often refers to the entire internet protocol suite.
 However, TCP and IP are the two main protocols.

 This suite functions as an abstraction layer between internet applications and the switching/routing fabric.
 Programming Homework Help is the number one provider of first-class TCP/IP networking homework help.
-We boast of a dedicated team of online TCP/IP tutors who work diligently to make sure that your assignment is ready within your deadline.
+We boast of a dedicated team of online TCP/IP tutors who work diligently to make sure that your homework is ready within your deadline.

 TCP/IP provides end-to-end communications that identify how data is to be broken down into packets, addressed, transmitted, routed, and received at the destination.
 In simple terms, it specifies how data is exchanged over the internet.
 The suite is designed to make networks reliable and requires little management.
 It can recover automatically from the failure of any device on the network.